 Now, please note, that by “we” I mean those of us who not only physically do these things, but those of us who support it with our purchasing power.
 Because we then buy those processed chickens from artfully arranged grocery aisles after passing through beautiful cut flower arrangements and the sugary and savory smells of baked cookies and bread.

-Simultaneously, we buy whatever vegetables we want, regardless of the time of year.
-Tomatoes in December came from 2000 miles away.
+Simultaneously, we buy whatever vegetables we want, regardless of the time of year –tomatoes in December came from 2000 miles away.
 Our cheese comes packaged in plastic.
-Our eggs are individually protected in perfectly-sized Styrofoam, plastic, or cardboard cells and refrigerated to cut down the risks of food poisoning.
+Our eggs are individually protected in perfectly-sized Styrofoam, plastic, or cardboard cells and refrigerated to cut down the risk of food poisoning.
 Our milk is also refrigerated, pasteurized, and fortified with Vitamin D so our lack of time outdoors doesn’t make us ill.